 10 year re-accreditation was approved by TRACS in 2011.
 School name Bethesda University was approved by TRACS and ABHE in fall 2013 and it was also approved by BPPE in fall 2014.
 MBA, concentrations in Legal Administration and in Sports Management were approved by TRACS.
 Los Angeles teaching site at 2116 Arlington Avenue, Los Angeles, California 90018 was approved by TRACS.
 In addition, TRACS approved six certificate programs in 2014.
-The board and school have made a decision to move from institutional accreditation to programmatic accreditation with ABHE and ABHE approved for an evaluation team visit for programmatic accreditation in spring 2015.
-The ABHE evaluation team visited on April 22-24, 2015.
-The administrators and faculty have started reviewing and proposing substantive changes in institutional mission statement and objectives.
+The board and school have made a decision to move from institutional accreditation to programmatic accreditation with ABHE.
+The administrators and faculty reviewed and proposing substantive changes in institutional mission statement and objectives.
 On Feb.
-10, 2016, ABHE approved 10 year re-accreditation until 2026.
+10, 2016, ABHE approved 10 year programmatic reaccreditation until 2026.
+The teaching site of the institution was no longer used in 2017 and we have not offered classes because of the closure of the site.
+Bethesda University was also awarded reaffirmation II of is accredited status as a category IV institution by the TRACS Accreditation Commission on October 26, 2021 and it is effective until 2031.